-Our Pediatric Residency program is designed to provide physicians with comprehensive training in both general pediatrics and subspecialties.
+Our Categorical Pediatric Residency program is designed to provide physicians with comprehensive training in both general pediatrics and subspecialties.
 With three progressive levels, the program increases in complexity, responsibility and opportunities for elective time.

 Residents will experience a diverse, hands-on educational approach that includes: